kauajogado/kauajogado/README.md

-ap- 👀 I’m interested in ...aprender a programar
+ap- 👀 I’m interested in ...aprender a programar bnbnhghngnbb

--- 📫 How to reach me
+-- 📫 How to reach a mim me preocura nas redes sociais